emilyrosenberg/grain-free-friend/README.md

   <img src="static/images/readme-images/register.png" alt="Registration" width="450">
 </div>

-Thsi is the log in form for a returning user:
+This is the log in form for a returning user:
 <div align="center">
   <img src="static/images/readme-images/login.png" alt="Log in" width="450">
 </div>

-This is the landing page for a logged-in user:
+And the landing page for a logged-in user:
 <div align="center">
   <img src="static/images/readme-images/landing-page1.png" alt="Landing page for a logged-in user" width="600">
 </div>